 With stroke, time lost is brain lost.
 More than one-third of Minnesotans live over 60 minutes away from a primary stroke center.
-Nearly 1 in 3 stroke victims arrive first at a small, rural hospital.
+One in three stroke victims arrive first at a small, rural hospital.
 These facts highlight the need to ensure that every community hospital is equipped to treat acute stroke patients.

 The Minnesota Department of Health is the lead agency for creating the Minnesota Stroke System, a statewide initiative involving acute care hospitals, ambulance services, and other partners.